 Get Into the Habit of Saving

 Start early with a savings plan to develop good habits for the future.
 Why?
-The more you save now, the more interest your account compounds over the years.
+The more you save now, the more interest your account will earn over time, thanks to compound interest.
 Even though you may not have a lot of money now, time is on your side!
 Consider saving as “paying yourself first” and include it as a part of your monthly budget.

 If you have any questions about the best ways to save and monitor your finances, send me an email.
 I’d be happy to help!